iherman/r2epub/README.md

 #### Browser

+_**For some reasons that latest release of `browserify` does not process the code properly; as a consequence, at this moment, the browser version does not work...**_

 The `docs/assets/js/r2epub.js`  (or `docs/assets/js/r2epub.min.js`) module must be loaded into the client side.
 The module relies on specific HTML element `@id` values to work, see `docs/convert.html`.

 The client side is also deployed [on the cloud](https://iherman.github.io/convert.html) on github.